covarianttensor/discord-music-bot/README.md

 The bot supports running in *development mode* or *production mode*.

-*Development mode* if for testing the bot out with an alternate account token.
+*Development mode* is for testing the bot out with an alternate account token.

 *Production mode* is for running the bot normally with the main account token.